OneleNohaba/academic-projects/README.md

 ## About

 These projects represent my academic journey in software development, demonstrating progression in technical skills, problem-solving abilities, and software engineering best practices.
-Each project folder contains its own README with detailed information about implementation, challenges faced, and solutions developed.

 ## Skills Demonstrated